 In general, all employees of the University of South Carolina who are paid through the university payroll system are covered by workers' compensation.
 Any accidental injury or occupational disease sustained by employees in the course of performing their job duties may be covered.
 The State Accident Fund is South Carolina's workers' compensation insurance provider.
+Medical case management is provided by CompEndium Services, Inc. through a contractual agreement with the State Accident Fund.

 It is important that when you are injured on the job, you immediately tell your supervisor so that medical treatment may be authorized and a Workers' Compensation claim filed.
 If the injury is not reported immediately, you may be denied the right to compensation.
-This and other information can be found on a fact sheet [pdf] for injuries that occur on the Columbia campus.

 For all employees, four important steps must be followed to ensure compensation: